Archive for the ‘events’ tag

 Site specific installation “Ecocentric” juxtapositions its organic aesthetics to human engineered pavilion that proudly announces its ecological concept.
 A small forest was created, mulched with coconut leftovers from Bangalore street vendors.
 After that it was inhabited with multi-plant life that was “fed” by the custom frequencies from small speakers placed in the soil.

-LCD screen was informing public on ecocentric activities dating all the way back to begging of 20th century, proposing sound as a genuine organic fertilizer for the plants.
+LCD screen was informing public on ecocentric activities dating all the way back to beginning of 20th century, proposing sound as a genuine organic fertilizer for the plants.

 16 channel sound fertilizer (sound garden) @ silba art environement